The Ketogenic Diet: Some Basic Principles

 - Linoleic acid (an omega-6 fatty acid)

 Most people are already getting enough omega-6 fatty acids since these are fairly common.
-But omega-3 fats are harder to obtain, so you'll have to pay special attention to these.
+But omega-3 fats are harder to obtain.
 The best vegetarian source of omega-3s include walnuts, olive oil, flaxseed, and chia seeds.
 However, studies show that your body needs fairly large amounts of plant omega-3s to convert it into its usable for .
+Keep that in mind when planning a vegan diet.

-So far, what we know is that certain species of algae.
-You can usually find these sold as supplements or algal oil.
-You need around 2000-3000 mg of omega-3s daily, which you should be able to obtain by eating a variety of foods and also taking omega-3 supplements.
+What we also know is that certain species of algae are the most reliable source of usable omega-3s.
+You can find these sold as supplements or algal oil.
+Around 2000-3000 mg of omega-3s daily is all you need to stay healthy.

 For a very long time, saturated fats were blamed for causing atherosclerosis, heart attacks, and stroke.
 But now, researchers say that their role in causing these disorders was much exaggerated .
 Furthermore, saturated fats are diverse compounds that can't be lumped into a single "bad" category.

 On a keto diet, saturated fats are not only good but a valuable tool for raising ketones.
 A special type of saturated fats called medium-chain triglycerides (MCTs) are even scientifically proven to raise ketones .
-They don't require digestive enzymes and are sent from your small intestine into the liver to be used for energy.
+They don't require digestive enzymes and are directly sent to the liver to be used for energy.
 Sources of MCTs on a vegetarian ketogenic diet are:

 - Coconut oil (68%)